Configure MS SQL as vSEC:CMS Database

 It is possible to check what ODBC drivers (if any) are installed on your server.
 Open the ODBC Data Source Administrator console and from the Drivers tab you can see the drivers installed.

-For a typical system of 1 thousand managed credentials you could expect 100 MB to be allocated for your database.
+• For a typical system of 1 thousand managed credentials you could expect up to 100 MB to be allocated for your database..

 Setup and Migration